 The U.S. Army Heritage and Education Center (USAHEC) is the premier facility for historical research on U.S. Army history.
 It is dedicated to "Telling the Army story...one Soldier at a time."
 The expansive campus includes the Visitor and Education Center, the U.S. Army War College Library, the U.S. Army Military History Institute, and the Army Heritage Trail.
-Open to the public, key features of the USAHEC include interpretive and interactive exhibits, the research library and archive, and rentable multifunction facilities.
+Open to the public, key features of the USAHEC include interpretive and interactive exhibits, and the research library and archive.

 Visitor and Education Center: The Visitor and Education Center is dedicated to educating visitors about the culture and experiences of American soldiers.
-This area features special exhibits, an interpretive gallery, museum store, cafe, and multipurpose rooms for events, lectures and workshops.
+This area features special exhibits, an interpretive gallery, museum store, and multipurpose rooms for events, lectures and workshops.
 The main gallery features the exhibit, "The Soldier Experience," highlighting the history of the U.S. Army from the Spanish-American War to current missions, as well as a changing gallery, currently showcasing World War I. An additional exhibit, Treasures of USAHEC is also currently on display.

 Army Heritage Trail: The mile-long outdoor Army Heritage Trail allows visitors to experience history in a new way, through interactive and full-scale military exhibits.
 Exhibits include a Cobra helicopter, Civil War encampment cabins, WWI trench system and more highlighting the different eras of American military history.
 The trail is open dawn to dusk everyday; exhibits on the trail are open during normal business hours, weather permitting.